MilanLakhera781/simon-game/README.md

-# simon-game
+# hello user
-Its a simon game
+this is a simon game

-# hello-word
-baby I Love You